PopulateTools/afct-microsite/_posts/2022-03-23-a-route-map-on-how-european-and-global-sustainability-standards-for-corporate-reporting-can-and-will-converge.md

 </div>

-The fragmented patchwork of different ways for companies to report and be held to account on their social and environmental performance are soon to be replaced by widely accepted and endorsed international standards for corporate sustainability.
+The fragmented patchwork of different ways for companies to report and be held to account on their social and environmental performance is soon to be replaced by widely accepted and endorsed international standards for corporate sustainability.

 The European Union [announced](https://ec.europa.eu/commission/presscorner/detail/en/SPEECH_20_139) its decision to develop such standards in January 2020, followed by the International Financial Reporting Standards (IFRS) Foundation [proposing](https://www.ifrs.org/content/dam/ifrs/project/sustainability-reporting/consultation-paper-on-sustainability-reporting.pdf) the development of global standards in October, later in the same year.